Getting Around & Parking

 Visiting Downtown DSM soon?
 Download a map to make the most of your experience!

-One of the great parts about living in Downtown DSM is parking.
+One of the great conveniences of living, working, exploring or doing business in Downtown Des Moines is parking.
 Unlike other cities in the Midwest, parking options in Downtown DSM are readily available and reasonably priced.
-There are approximately 30,000 public parking spaces in Downtown DSM, including more than 3,500 parking meters for long- and short-term parking needs.
-So whether you’re commuting to Downtown DSM for work or are in town for a day trip, it is easy to park near your destination.
+There are approximately 30,000 public parking spaces in Downtown, including more than 3,500 parking meters for long- and short-term parking needs and more than 900 free parking spaces in Downtown Des Moines.

 Downtown DSM is growing faster than ever.
-At last count, more than 40 development projects were underway or recently completed.
+Drivers can park their ride in any of the more than 3,500 parking meters in Downtown Des Moines.
 With such a vibrant Downtown, you might think that parking would be a pain.
 Fortunately, that’s not the case.

 Getting to Downtown DSM is easy, and there are plenty of parking options within walking distance of major attractions.
 Drivers can park their ride in any of the more than 3,500 metered spots spread throughout Downtown DSM.
 And that’s not all.
 There’s plenty of structured parking available depending on where you're heading in Downtown DSM:

-- Historic Court District: Park in the Third Street and Court Avenue ramp, Science Center of Iowa & Blank IMAX Dome Theater ramp.
-Tip: During evenings and weekends, free parking is available in Polk County lots in the Historic Court District.
+- Historic Court District: Park in the Third Street and Court Avenue ramp, or the Science Center of Iowa parking garage in Downtown Des Moines.
+Tip: During evenings and weekends, free parking is available in the Historic Court District.

 - Des Moines Civic Center: Park your car next door at the Fourth Street and Grand Avenue parking ramp or the Third Street and Court Avenue parking ramp.
 Valet parking available curbside during Civic Center shows.